-Halmos College of Arts and Sciences is home to the NSU Center for the Humanities, which brings together a collection of human and material resources dedicated to the celebration of the humanities.
-The Center for the Humanities serves as a resource for students, scholars, and researchers at NSU and from elsewhere by hosting workshops, conferences, and other professional development and research opportunities.
-A current digital humanities project is "The Story of Home," a project that undertakes the mission of curating stories about how we become Americans and asks participants to not only focus on their family's journey to and within America, but also on the array of myths and family lore that have been part of their family's immigration experience.
-Other examples of humanities research can be found at https://cahss.nova.edu/humanities/research.html.
+Halmos College of Arts and Sciences is home to the NSU Center for the Applied Humanities, which brings together a collection of human and material resources dedicated to the celebration of the humanities.
+The Center for the Applied Humanities serves as a resource for students, scholars, and researchers at NSU and from elsewhere by hosting workshops, conferences, and other professional development and research opportunities Examples of humanities research can be found at https://hcas.nova.edu/humanities/index.html.